meezxbt2001/census-data-analysis/README.md

 ## Overview

 Using a census Excel dataset (`T2_A24_census5.xlsx`), this project performs end-to-end data wrangling, cleaning, exploratory analysis, and visualisation to answer key demographic and planning questions about a fictional town.
+A full written report accompanies the notebook with detailed findings and evidence-based recommendations.

 ---

 ## Project Structure

 ```
 ├── Final_Project.ipynb                      # Main analysis notebook
+├── Azeez_Abdul-Majeed_Census_Report.pdf     # Full written report with findings & recommendations
 └── README.md
 ```